 Hilton Head Island home prices are not only among the most expensive in South Carolina, but Hilton Head Island real estate also consistently ranks among the most expensive in America.

 Hilton Head Island is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Hilton Head Island is a town of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Hilton Head Island who work in sales jobs (16.77%), management occupations (12.39%), and food service (10.04%).
+Overall, Hilton Head Island is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Hilton Head Island who work in sales jobs (14.46%), management occupations (11.93%), and office and administrative support (10.19%).

 Another notable thing is that Hilton Head Island is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

 Hilton Head Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Hilton Head Island is a somewhat ethnically-diverse town.
+Hilton Head Island is a very ethnically-diverse town.
 The people who call Hilton Head Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hilton Head Island residents report their race to be White, followed by Black or African-American.
 Hilton Head Island also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.11% of the town’s residents.
-Important ancestries of people in Hilton Head Island include English, Irish, Italian, and Scottish.
+People of Hispanic or Latino origin account for 13.99% of the town’s residents.
+Important ancestries of people in Hilton Head Island include Irish, English, Italian, and Scottish.

 The most common language spoken in Hilton Head Island is English.
 Other important languages spoken here include Spanish and Other Indo-European.